 - Flexibility.
 An often underrated fitness component, having good flexibility means that you are supple and relaxed and are not restricted in any way for your range of movement.
 Also, if you are flexible you are far less likely to get injured, because inflexibility is the primary cause of soft tissue injuries.

 - Coordination.
-If you are well coordinated, you will be able to carry out exercises — and any other daily activities! — smoothly and efficiently.
+If you are well coordinated, you will be able to carry out exercises - and indeed any other daily activities - smoothly and efficiently.

 Not every suggestion below is likely to suit you - but if you try one or two you will be safe in the knowledge that you are making a positive contribution to your health and fitness.
 Our suggestions may even inspire you to think of some of your own alternative exercise activities.

-Whether it’s strictly ballroom or strictly dance fever, hitting the dancefloor is a fantastic way to burn calories and get an all-over workout, and contributes to your fitness as follows:
+Whether it’s ballroom or salsa, hitting the dancefloor is a fantastic way to burn calories and get an all-over workout, and contributes to your fitness as follows:

 - Flexibility.
 High kicks and a wide range of movements will help to keep you loose and supple, and will help to improve your flexibility.